 The University has an in-house Cafeteria that is equipped with Wi-Fi.
-There is a Café Coffee Day outlet stationed inside the cafeteria, and offers the same edible items as any CCD outlet, only at a much-subsidised rate.

 There is also an Amul outlet before the cafeteria in the campus, which provides fresh foods along with other everyday daily consumption edibles.
 For the facility of students, there are well maintained and student driven mess, separately for both Boys and Girls Halls of Residence.